Hearty Slow Cooker Veggie Chili

 Can I make this vegan chili on my stove top?
 Absolutely!
 Just heat oil in a pot and saute the onion, carrots, pepper, and garlic for 3 to 4 minutes.
 Add in the remaining ingredients then simmer until lentils and vegetables are tender, about 20 to 30 minutes.

 Is it possible to make this vegetarian chili in my Instant Pot?
 Yes!
 To make this crockpot vegetarian chili in your pressure cooker, add all the ingredients to the pot.
-Set to Manual and cook on HIGH pressure for 12 minutes. the Allow to natural release for 15 minutes.
+Set to Manual and cook on HIGH pressure for 12 minutes.
+Then allow to natural release for 15 minutes.

 Can I use dry beans in this veggie chili?
 Unfortunately no. Dry beans require a lot more liquid to cook than this recipe calls for, so I don’t recommend using dry beans in this chili recipe.